-- Revenues from Property Tax Administration Fees are recognized in the budgets of the departments (Auditor-Controller, the Clerk of the Board, the Assessor, and the Tax Collector) actually incurring the expenditures. - Proposition 172 funds have been allocated to maximize public safety services to the public. - 1991 Realignment revenues have been allocated to Health and Social Services. - 2011 Realignment revenues have been allocated to certain corrections and human services programs, in accordance with Chapter 40, Statutes of 2011 (AB 118, Committee on Budget) and Chapter 35, Statutes of 2011 (SB 89, Committee on Budget and Fiscal Review) and several 2011 trailer bills. - General Fund Contingencies and Reserves are increased, whenever possible, to safeguard against future uncertainties and are drawn down as directed and/or authorized by the Board when necessary.
-Consideration will be given during Budget Hearings to increase Committed General Fund Balances, such as the General Fund Balances for Accrued Leave Payoff, Pension 115 Trust/CalPERS reserve, and for Deferred Maintenance/Capital Renewal, from available year-end Fund Balance whenever the Balance is in excess of the incoming fiscal year's financing needs.
+- Revenues from Property Tax Administration Fees are recognized in the budgets of the Departments (Auditor-Controller, the Clerk of the Board, the Assessor, and the Tax Collector) actually incurring the expenditures. - Proposition 172 funds have been allocated to maximize public safety services to the public. - 1991 Realignment revenues have been allocated to Health and Social Services. - 2011 Realignment revenues have been allocated to certain corrections and human services programs, in accordance with Chapter 40, Statutes of 2011 (AB 118, Committee on Budget) and Chapter 35, Statutes of 2011 (SB 89, Committee on Budget and Fiscal Review) and several 2011 trailer bills.
+2011 Realignment Revenues include AB 109 funds reviewed and programmed through the Community Corrections Partnership. - General Fund Contingencies and Reserves are increased, whenever possible, to safeguard against future uncertainties and are drawn down as directed and/or authorized by the Board when necessary.
+Consideration will be given during Budget Hearings to increase Committed General Fund Balances, such as the General Fund Balances for Accrued Leave Payoff, Pension 115 Trust/CalPERS Reserve, and for Deferred Maintenance/Capital Renewal, from available year-end Fund Balance whenever the Balance is in excess of the incoming fiscal year's financing needs.